jitsi/handbook/docs/devops-guide/opensuse.md

 * check the `server_name` value
 * check the TLS certificates (Let's Encrypt for production use, Prosody for testing, for example)

-Beware: If you are using an existing server please make sure to also adjust the websocket and bosh part.
+Beware: If you are using an existing server please make sure to adjust the websocket and bosh part, too.

 ### Jitsi-Meet

-* Go to `/srv/jitsi-meet` and open the configfile `config.js`
+* Go to `/srv/jitsi-meet` and open `config.js`

 ```js
 var config = {